tillitis/tkey-boot-verifier/README.md

 See [TKey Developer
 Handbook](https://dev.tillitis.se/castor/unlocked/) for instructions.

-The verifier can be placed on flash, typically slot 0, then verifying slot 1, or loaded by a client app, followed by the app to be verified.
+The boot verifier can be placed on flash, typically slot 0, then verifying slot 1, or loaded by a client app, followed by the app to be verified.

 ### Produce flash image

-To install the verifier on the flash, use the `tkeyimage` tool in [tillitis-key1](https://github.com/tillitis/tillitis-key1).
+To install the boot verifier on the flash, use the `tkeyimage` tool in [tillitis-key1](https://github.com/tillitis/tillitis-key1).
 Typically:

 ```